rominana/projectportfolio/README.md

 Feel free to check the issues page!

 #### License
-This project is MIT licence
+This project is MIT licence.